-Top 6 Reasons Why Pet Birds Bite:
+Top 6 Reasons Why Pet Birds Bite

-The most common reason that pet birds bite is because they’re scared.
-Baby birds tend to develop fear of humans if they aren’t constantly being socialized with them.
+The most common reason pet birds bite is that they’re scared.
+Baby birds tend to develop a fear of humans if they aren’t constantly being socialized with them.
 If you happened to get yours as an adult, they could have an abusive history that taught them that human hands aren’t safe.
 Even birds that are well-socialized sometimes become frightened.
 It is crucial to gain your bird’s trust and let them know that they don’t have to fear you or other humans.

 2. Young Bird Behavior